 We’re going to cover another topic related to reentry resources and the reduction of recidivism today, one which can really help you sell yourself (in the best way possible) to the various employers that might be on the fence for hiring you thanks to that pesky background check.

-While it’s tempting to cover up your background with a well-crafted lie, it’s better to come out up front about it (more on this later, I promise).
+While it’s tempting to cover up your background with a well-crafted lie, it’s better to come out up front about it (more on the topic of honesty later, I promise).
 There’s a good reason for this:

 Job Insurance for Felons and More!

-It’s called the Federal Bonding Program, and it won’t cost you OR your employer a single cent and it lasts for six whole months.
+It’s called the Federal Bonding Program, and it won’t cost you OR your possible employer a single cent and it lasts for six whole months.
 It’s like a sort of probationary period – but for work.
 So, you can be completely and totally honest with your potential employer – and still get a chance at earning an income to build a new life after your conviction (or any other hardship really).

-This particular pro-tip isn’t just for felons, it can be used by those who have substance abuse issues, those who are on various forms of welfare, those with poor credit (for those pesky jobs that evaluate every aspect of your personal life), the federal bonding program is even great for those with little to no work history and those who were discharged from the military without the honorable discharge.
+This particular pro-tip isn’t just for felons, it can be used by those who have substance abuse issues, those who are on various forms of welfare, those with poor credit (for those pesky jobs that evaluate every single aspect of your personal life), the federal bonding program is even great for those with little to no work history and those who were discharged from the military without the honorable discharge.
 So, federal bonding for jobs is something that is for everyone!

 It will help ease you into a job with a sort of insured probation period with the employer – which helps get your foot in the door to make a great impression for yourself and your fellow reformed citizens that are re-entering society.

-In line with this “federal level bonding for jobs program” that we have just discussed, I’ve also heard that many factory jobs receive tax incentives for hiring felons, so if you have a healthy enough body for that kind of work, you may have much better luck finding employment through one of your local factories.
+In line with this “federal level bonding for jobs program” that we have just discussed, I’ve also found that many factory type employers receive tax incentives for hiring felons, so if you have a healthy enough body for that kind of work, you may have much better luck finding employment through one of your local factories.
 They may literally be rewarded for hiring you – which gives you another advantage in the workplace.

 That’s all I’ve got on Federal Bonding and the Work Opportunity Tax Credit for now, but it’s definitely worth more investigation if you’re having issues with getting past the interviews for work.
-Tag me on Twitter and let me know your experiences with this – @aza_enigma
+Tag me on Twitter and let me know your experiences with these tips – @aza_enigma

 Love and peace,